 For a traffic pattern with multiple calls arriving in close proximity to each other (that is, high or bursty call arrival rates), a gateway with a suitable rating of calls per second (cps) is the best fit.
-Under these conditions, using calls with 15-second hold times, the Cisco AS5400XM Universal Gateway can maintain 16 cps with 250 calls active at once, the Cisco 3845 Integrated Services Router can maintain 13 cps with 200 calls active at once, and the Cisco 3945 Integrated Services Router can maintain 28 cps with 420 calls active at once.
-The performance of the Cisco AS5350XM Universal Gateway is identical to that of the AS5400XM in terms of calls per second.
+Under these conditions, for example, the Cisco 3945 Integrated Services Router can maintain 28 cps with 420 calls active at once.

 For traffic patterns with a steady arrival rate, the maximum number of active calls that a gateway can handle is generally the more important consideration.
-Under these conditions, using calls with 180-second hold times, the Cisco AS5400XM Universal Gateway can maintain 600 simultaneously active calls with a call arrival rate of up to 3.3 cps, the Cisco 3845 Integrated Services Router can maintain 450 simultaneously active calls with a call arrival rate of up to 2.5 cps, and the Cisco 3945 Integrated Services Router can maintain 720 simultaneously active calls with a call arrival rate of up to 4 cps.
+Under these conditions, using calls with 180-second hold times, for example, the Cisco 3945 Integrated Services Router can maintain 720 simultaneously active calls with a call arrival rate of up to 4 cps.